GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/e09-03/unnamed-chunk-3-1.png)<!-- -->

 ### Auto-regressive models (AR)
-While we can start with de-trending and de-seasoning now, let us try a quick-and-dirty approach first and postpone the time series decomposition to the next session.
+While we could start with de-trending and de-seasoning now, let us try a quick-and-dirty approach first and postpone the time series decomposition to the next session.
 One thing one could try is to not use the original values but the difference between the consecutive value pairs (i.e. the difference between time t and t+1 etc.).
 And if one difference is not enough, we can compute the differences of the differences and the auto-correlation behaviour would look like that: